 Select one: ART 106 / ART 106H M | 3.0 | |

-ART 106 - Survey of Western Art: Renaissance to Contemporary (3.0 units) Advisory: ENGL 035 or ENLA 100 or appropriate placement; READ 043 or appropriate placement This course provides an overview of the history of Western art from the 14th century through the Modern Era, including Renaissance, Baroque, Rococo, Neoclassicism, Romanticism, Realism, Early Photography, Impressionism, Post Impressionism, Modernism, Postmodernism, and major art developments of the 20th and 21st centuries.
+ART 106 - Survey of Western Art: Renaissance to Contemporary (3.0 units) Advisory:It is advised that students be able to engage in written composition at a college level and read college-level texts.
+This course provides an overview of the history of Western art from the 14th century through the Modern Era, including Renaissance, Baroque, Rococo, Neoclassicism, Romanticism, Realism, Early Photography, Impressionism, Post Impressionism, Modernism, Postmodernism, and major art developments of the 20th and 21st centuries.
 The course is appropriate for all students pursuing the degree in Studio Art or Art History, or seeking to fulfill general education requirements in Fine Arts and Humanities.
 ART 106H - Survey of Western Art: Renaissance to Contemporary Honors (3.0 units) Prerequisite: ENGL 101 This course provides an overview of the history of Western art from the 14th century through the Modern Era, including Renaissance, Baroque, Rococo, Neoclassicism, Romanticism, Realism, Early Photography, Impressionism, Post Impressionism, Modernism, Postmodernism, and major art developments of the 20th and 21st centuries.
 The course is designed for students who meet Honors Program requirements, and is appropriate for all students pursuing the degree in Studio Art or Art History, or seeking to fulfill general education requirements in Fine Arts and Humanities. | ||

-ART 121 - Three Dimensional DesignM | 3.0 | |
+ART 121 - Three-Dimensional DesignM | 3.0 | |

-ART 121 - Three Dimensional Design (3.0 units) Advisory: ART 120; READ 043 or appropriate placement; ENGL 035 or ENLA 100 or appropriate placement This is a foundational first semester art course and is open to all students interested in the fundamentals of visual thinking as they apply to all three dimensional media.
-This course provides an introduction to the concepts, applications, and art historical references related to three-dimensional art, and includes the basic elements and principles of three-dimensional design.
-Students will develop a visual vocabulary for creative expression through lecture, slide and video presentations, and studio projects using a variety of tools and written assignments. | ||
+ART 121 - Three-Dimensional Design (3.0 units) Advisory: ART 120 This introductory course is open to all students interested in the fundamentals of visual thinking as they apply to all three-dimensional media.
+The course provides an introduction to the concepts, applications, and art historical contexts related to three-dimensional art, and includes the basic elements and principles of three-dimensional design.
+Students explore topics such as planes, volume, and texture through the creative use of different materials like foam board, wire, or wood. | ||

 RHC GE 6 - Social and Behavioral ScienceGE | 3.0 | |